fsmoothy/fsmoothy/packages/typeorm/README.md

 );
 ```

-In such cases, we're using next options:
+In such cases, we're using the following options:

 - `from` - represents the state from which the transition is permitted
 - `event` - denotes the event that triggers the transition